spree/spree/guides/content/developer/customization/asset.markdown

 ### Managing your application's assets

-All of your application's assets should be stored in the appropriate `app/assets`, `lib/assets` or `vendor/assets` sub-directory.
-All JavaScript and stylesheet files in `app/assets` sub-directories will be automatically included by the relevant all.(js|css) manifests.

-JavaScript & stylesheet files in `lib/assets` or `vendor/assets`
-sub-directories should be manually required in the appropriate all.(js|css) manifests.

-***Images will be served in development mode, or compiled into the public directory automatically in production mode.***

-***
-When upgrading from previous versions of Spree it's important that you relocate all assets from the public directory into the relevant `app/assets` directory.
-***
+Assets that customize your Spree store should go inside the appropriate directories inside `vendor/assets/spree`.
+This is done so that these assets do not interfere with other parts of your application.

 ### Managing your extension's assets

-We're suggesting that all third party extensions should adopt the same approach as spree_core and provide the same four (or less depending on what the extension requires) manifest files, using the same directory structure as outlined above.
+We're suggesting that all third party extensions should adopt the same approach as Spree and provide the same four (or less depending on what the extension requires) manifest files, using the same directory structure as outlined above.